Do You Have Dense Breasts? Here’s How To Find Out — And What To Know About the Cancer Risks

 Why do dense breasts increase the risk of breast cancer?

-Scientists have a couple theories.
+Scientists have a couple of theories.
 One link that’s being studied is the connection between female sex hormones and dense breasts.
 People with dense breasts tend to have high levels of these hormones, which has been shown to be a risk factor for breast cancer.
-Another theory, Dr. Robinette says, is that since there’s more glandular tissue in dense breasts there are also just more glandular cells, which may have the potential to become cancerous.
+Another theory, Dr. Robinette says, is that since there’s more glandular tissue in dense breasts, there are also just more glandular cells, which may have the potential to become cancerous.